 \section{Introduction}

-The search for the existence of linear subspaces lying inside non-linear sets known as \textit{lineability} is an active field of research that has attracted the attention of many mathematicians.
-The term lineability was coined by V.I.
-Gurariy in the early 2000s (see \cite{GQ}) and was profoundly studied in the PhD Dissertation of J.B.
-Seoane-Sepúlveda \cite{SS}.
-However, the study of lineability can be traced back to a result in 1940 by B. Levine and D. Milman \cite{LM}, which states that the set of all functions of bounded variation on $[0,1]$ does not contain a closed infinite dimensional subspace in $C[0, 1]$ endowed with the supremum norm.
-Recently, the American Mathematical Society introduced in the Mathematics Subject Classification 2020 the term lineability under subject classifications 15A03 and 46B87.
+The presence of large linear structures inside highly non-linear sets has become a central topic in modern analysis.
+This phenomenon, commonly referred to as \emph{lineability}, seeks to determine whether sets lacking any apparent algebraic structure may nevertheless contain infinite-dimensional linear subspaces.
+Since the term lineability was coined by Gurariy in the early 2000s \cite{GQ}, the study of lineability has been explored in a wide variety of contexts, revealing that many pathological families of functions and operators exhibit an unexpectedly rich linear geometry.
+Early examples of this idea can be found in a theorem of Levine and Milman \cite{LM}, which shows that the set of functions of bounded variation on $[0,1]$ does not contain closed infinite-dimensional subspaces of $C[0,1]$ endowed with the supremum norm.

-If we had to sum up our interest in this paper in one sentence, we are aiming at finding (very large) infinite dimensional (closed) subspaces inside the (not linear at all) set of all bounded linear operators which {\it never} attain their norms.
-Let us give a proper motivation in this manner.